The Writer’s Guide to Beta Readers: What Is a Beta Reader?

 A book is no different.
 The process of beta-ing your book is just like software companies beta testing their products.
 You give the manuscript to a group of readers so they can “test” if for inconsistencies and major problems.

 A beta reader is not an editor.
 They do not replace editors in any way, shape, or form.
 (You need an editor, guys.)
 It is not the beta's job to catch all your typos (though they will probably catch some).
-It is not their job to brainstorm solutions to plot problems or fix your boring dialogue, either.
+It is not their job to brainstorm solutions to plot holes and problems or fix your boring dialogue, either.

 Why Do You Need Beta Readers?